 Megan was project manager for the Climate Impact Lab in 2016.
 She received her Masters in Public Policy at the Goldman School of Public Policy at UC Berkeley.
 Previously, Megan was the Assistant Director of Global and Executive Programs at the Goldman School where she developed leadership and management programs for governments and institutions from around the world.
 Megan earned a BA in Political Science from the University of California, Berkeley.

-Terin Mayer is a project manager for the Climate Impact Lab and a Masters candidate at the Goldman School of Public Policy at UC Berkeley.
-Before graduate school, he worked with community-based nonprofits and labor unions in Minnesota to build organizational capacity, drive civic engagement and foster grassroots participation in state budgeting and workplace policy making.
+From May 2017 to June 2018, Terin was the project manager for the Climate Impact Lab’s efforts to update the social cost of carbon, concurrently earning his Masters in Public Policy at the Goldman School of Public Policy, UC Berkeley.
+Before graduate school, he worked with progressive community-based nonprofits and labor unions in Minnesota to build organizational strength and leverage grassroots engagement into winning issue and electoral campaigns.
 Terin received his bachelor’s degree in Philosophy (magna cum laude) from Carleton College.
 He spent ten years of his childhood in Bolivia, Spain, and Chile with his sister and parents, an elementary school educator and a US Air Force officer.